 In the Council’s Cycling Strategy document, updated in 2017, the target for providing cycle parking spaces was 50 per year to achieve 300 new facilities by 2020/21.

-The cycle parking program is managed by hangar providers such as Cyclehoop, on behalf of the Council.
+The cycle parking program is managed by hangar providers such as Cyclehoop and Falco, on behalf of the Council.
 Once a new location has been identified by the Council, based on high demand and suitability, it runs a 21 days consultation to seek the views of local residents.
 Relevant ward councillors and residents associations will also be notified one week before that.
 If the consultation is successful, the Council will then instructed providers with proceeding with the installation.

-Usage costs depend on the suppliers and vary between £36-£42 per year, plus a key deposit, for 24-hour access to a secure cycle storage near your home.
+Usage costs depend on the suppliers and vary between £36-£42 per year, plus a key deposit, for 24-hour access to a secure cycle parking near your home.
 This is subsidised up to 50% by the council for the first 3 years.

 We have heard of teething problems and long waiting times from residents.
 The Council confirmed that there has been some issues but said they are now back on track.
 The target for this year was to provide 10 new cycle shelters but 47 were approved in March and a further 60 will be installed thanks to £160k funding from Transport for London.

 The most likely objection you will have to face if you are trying to get a shelter on your road is around loss of parking space.
 Sadly this is still something that could trigger a no from the Council.
 So we recommend that you actively campaign for it with your neighbours to maximise a successful outcome.
 Not having a place to securely keep a bicycle is one of the major barriers to cycling uptake.
 Since we know how important active travel is, it’s well worth a few evenings leafleting and weekend meetings over some tea and cakes to engage with others.